 As a foreign private issuer listed on the Nasdaq Global Select Market, we will be subject to Nasdaq's corporate governance standards.
 However, Nasdaq rules provide that foreign private issuers are permitted to follow home country corporate governance practices in lieu of Nasdaq's corporate governance standards as long as notification is provided to Nasdaq of the intention to take advantage of such exemptions.
-Certain corporate governance practices in France, which is our home country, may differ significantly from Nasdaq corporate governance standards.
+Certain corporate governance standards as long as notification is provided to Nasdaq of the intention to take advantage of such exemptions.
+Certain corporate governance standards.
 Other than as set forth in this Annual Report, we currently intend to comply with the corporate governance listing standards of Nasdaq to the extent possible under French law.
 However, we may choose to change such practices to follow additional French home country practices in the future.